agmangas/wotemu/README.md

     return topology
 ```

-There are two distinct types of nodes in this example: _server_ and _reader_.
+There are two types of nodes here:

-The _reader_ uses the `READER` built-in application, which takes a servient host and Thing ID as arguments and periodically reads all properties exposed by the Thing.
-This particular `READER` is connected to the _server_ node.
+- The _reader_ uses the `READER` _built-in_ application, which takes a servient host (`servient_host`) and Thing ID (`thing_id`) as arguments and periodically reads all properties exposed by the Thing.
+This particular instance of `READER` is connected to the _server_ node.
+- The _server_ uses a [custom application defined in a remote HTTP URL](https://gist.github.com/agmangas/94cc5c3d9d5dcb473cff774b3522bbb6) that exposes a Thing with two properties.

+Both nodes are connected in a network that uses the `REGULAR_3G` network conditions.
+The four replicas of _reader_ will periodically read both properties from the single replica of _server_ on a channel that more or less behaves like a 3G connection.

+#### Applications

-The _server_ uses a custom application defined in a remote HTTP URL that exposes a Thing with two properties.
-A `NodeApp` can be based on any Python module that exposes an _asynchronous_ `app` function that takes at least three positional arguments:
+An application (i.e. the code run by a `Node`) is a Python file that exposes an _asynchronous_ `app` function that takes at least three positional arguments:

 | Variable | Type                        | Description                                                  |
 | -------- | --------------------------- | ------------------------------------------------------------ |